ilos-vigil/scl-2020-product-detection/README.md

 ## Reproducibility Guide

-> This guide assume you move necessary files to correct directory path
+> This guide assume you have necessary files (full dataset provided by Shopee) and move it to correct directory path

 1. Run `01a_ocr.ipynb`, `01b_ocr.ipynb`, `01c_ocr.ipynb`, `01d_ocr.ipynb` & `01e_ocr.ipynb` on Kaggle Notebook
 2. Rename output filename from each notebook